 4 Tips to Make Your Resume Stand Out

 Competition in the job market is an unavoidable reality that all those seeking employment must face.
 According to ERE.net, an online gathering place for recruiters, a company will receive approximately 250 resumes for each job opening posted.
 With so many resumes to sift through, hiring managers can only spend so much time per job seeker.
-Indeed, a recent study by TheLadders, an online job-matching service, showed career recruiters only spend six seconds reviewing an individual resume.
+Based on a recent study by TheLadders, an online job-matching service, found that a recruiter only spends six seconds reviewing an individual resume.
 After spending roughly six seconds on each of the 250 resumes, only four to six candidates will be contacted for an interview, while only one of those people will get the job.

 More than ever, you need to ensure your resume sticks out from the competition and employers see that you're the most qualified candidate for the position.
 By incorporating some minor details and leaving out unnecessary language, you can make your resume sparkle.

 Follow these four tips to help your resume get noticed: